-Birmingham City Women v Arsenal Women
+Birmingham shock WSL leaders Arsenal

 Post update

-Frida Maanum (Arsenal Women) wins a free kick on the left wing.
+Kim Little (Arsenal Women) wins a free kick on the left wing.

 Post update

-Foul by Jade Pennock (Birmingham City Women).
+Foul by Harriet Scott (Birmingham City Women).

 Post update